 Following the peak year of 1971 (182,000 policies), there was a steady decline through 1977 in the number of policies issued annually by the Association.
 The period 1977 through 1982 saw relative stability, with the number of policies ranging between 94,000 and 105,000.
 The sharp decline experienced from 1982 to 1983 can be attributed to soft market conditions, while 1986 showed a sharp increase in policies issued as the voluntary insurance market hardened.
 Another soft insurance market accounted for the large decrease in the number of policies issued by the Association from 1989 through 1992 as many NYPIUA policies were written in the voluntary market.
 The number of NYPIUA policies issued began to increase gradually from 1993 through 1997 reflecting, in part, the ongoing concern for adequate coastal property insurance coverage.
-In 1998, 1999, 2000, and 2001, the number of NYPIUA policies issued had declined, while in 2002, 2003, and 2004, the number increased.
-The number of policies issued began to decrease steadily each year since 2005.
-And in 2010, the number of policies written dropped to 58,950, which is a decrease of 1,026 policies from the number of policies written in 2009.
+In 1998, 1999, 2000, and 2001, the number of NYPIUA policies issued began to decrease steadily each year since 2005.
+And in 2010, the number of policies written in dropped to 58,950, which is a decrease of 1,026 policies from the number of policies written in 2009.